byllyfish/precis_i18n/README.rst

 Unicode Version Update Procedure
 --------------------------------

-When Unicode releases a new version, the following steps must be take to update internal tables and pass unit tests:
+When Unicode releases a new version, take the following steps to update internal tables and pass unit tests:

 -  Under a version of Python that supports the new Unicode version, run the tests using